serg123e/packing-bags-forecast/README.md

 - **data/**: Contains our raw and processed data
 - **notebooks/**: Jupyter notebooks for exploration and experimentation
-- **steps/**: Python Lambda functions for data processing, training, and inference
+- **src/**: Python Lambda functions for data processing, training, and inference
 - **scripts/**: Auxilary Python scripts
 - **tests/**: Pytest scripts to ensure our code works as expected
 - **models/**: Stored models and related artifacts
-- **monitoring/**: Scripts and configurations for monitoring with Evidently and Grafana

 ## Getting Started

 ### Prerequisites

-- AWS account with necessary permissions
 - Python 3.10+
 - Docker (for local testing and deployment)
+- AWS account with necessary permissions (for production environment)

 ### Installation